-First, congrats on getting started on Marketo!
+First, congrats on getting started on Adobe Marketo!
 It’s a great, flexible and powerful marketing automation platform.
 You do have a bit of work ahead of you, but a strong implementation makes for much easier usage later.
 Here are a few things I’d recommend to keep in mind, based on my experience as a consultant with the tool.

 Organization is important

 Naming conventions and folder structures matter!
 I’d check out the Marketo Community for tons of best practices and recommendations.
 You’ll be happy to know that a lot of great naming convention templates already exist, as well as use cases for folder structures.
 The way that Marketo’s UI works, the names and folders you choose are going to be in your face a lot, so putting in the work to iron this all out from the get-go will pay some serious dividends.